ally1002/church-numerals-learning/README.md

 practice, since I'm doing this to learn more about and not to work with it, I will allow myself consult an LLM to help me understand what's happening inside the code.

+### Day six

+Learning `PREDECESSOR` is really hard.
+I've been trying to understand it for 30 minutes straight, but I still don't get it.
+I'm not sure if I'm thinking about it correctly.
+I asked Gemini to help me, it tried to explain it to me, but it still doesn't make sense.
+I'm really confused, I don't know what's happening inside the code, I'm just trying to understand it.

+Tomorrow I will try to understand it better, I'll ask Gemini to help me, and maybe I'll get it.

 ---
 _Created by [@ally1002](https://github.com/ally1002)_